azadkuh/qhttp/README.md

 * the hardware has lots of free cores and the measurement shows that the load on the main `QHttp` thread is close to highest limit.
 There you can spawn some other handler threads.

 [benchmark example](./example/benchmark/README.md) shows how to implement a single or multi threaded HTTP app (both server and client).
-This example uses worker `QThread` and `QObject::moveToThread()` for worker objects. see aslo: [Subclassing no longer recommended way of using QThread](http://qt-project.org/doc/note_revisions/5/8/view).
+This example uses worker `QThread` and `QObject::moveToThread()` for worker objects. see also: [Subclassing no longer recommended way of using QThread](http://qt-project.org/doc/note_revisions/5/8/view).

 **Note**:
 > moving objects between threads is an expensive job, more ever the locking/unlocking mechanism, creating or stopping threads, ... cost even more! so using multiple threads in an application is not guaranteed to get better performance, but it's guaranteed to add more complexity, nasty bugs and headache!